The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Results

 \subsection{Dependence on detector position}

 The fidelity of the beam reconstruction process depends on the input beam models.
 The input models depend, in turn, on the position of the detector on the focal plane.
 To assess the impact of the detector position on the fitting performance, we use beam models for a pixel on the centre and the edge of the focal plane.
 In both cases, we bin the data into maps with the ten most correlated modes removed after masking and gap-filling a region that extends to a radius of $\theta_\mathrm{mask}$ = \SI{2.5}{\degree} around the source.
+The gap-filling is done with polynomial interpolation of the unmasked data over the masked region.

-Figure \ref{fig:profiles_multi} shows the reconstructed beam profiles from a set of three months of simulated Jupiter observations for a single wafer and an input beam model assuming a pixel located at the centre (orange curve) and towards the edge (green curve) of the telescope's focal plane.
+Figure \ref{fig:profiles_multi} shows the reconstructed beam profiles from a set of three months of simulated Jupiter observations for the centre (orange curve) and one of the edge wafers (green curve).
+The detectors of the centre wafer share the centre pixel beam model while those of the edge wafer are assigned the edge pixel beam model (as discussed in Section \ref{sec:instrument}).
 The selection of the exact edge wafer is not important as the TICRA TOOLS setup is radially symmetric with respect to any of the edge pixels of the telescope's focal plane (see Figure \ref{fig:GRASP_setup}).
-The atmospheric PWV was set to \SI{1}{\milli\meter} at all times and we did not allow for wind speed variations.
-The results indicate that the centre-pixel beam model is reconstructed accurately as it closely follows the input model, up to $\sim$ 4 times the beam size (FWHM = \SI{27.4}{\arcmin} at \SI{93}{\giga\hertz}), while the edge-pixel beam profile deviates slightly from the input towards the largest radial bins.
+The atmospheric PWV was set to $\sim$ \SI{1}{\milli\meter} at all times and we did not allow for wind speed variations.
+The results show the fitted centre-pixel beam model following closely the input model, up to $\sim$ 4 times the beam size (FWHM = \SI{27.4}{\arcmin} at \SI{93}{\giga\hertz}), while the edge-pixel beam profile deviates slightly from the input towards the largest radial bins.

 Figure \ref{fig:wf_multi} quantifies the above statement in terms of the bias on the beam transfer functions of the two reconstructed beam profiles compared to the input beams.
-Besides the mean bias, \textbf{beamlib} also calculates the eigenmodes of the beam fitting covariance matrix, which we will refer to as error modes throughout the paper.
-We draw $10^{3}$ samples from the ten strongest error modes and estimate the standard deviation of this distribution.
-The fainter bands around the solid lines of Figure \ref{fig:wf_multi} represent the $1\sigma$ band of the error distributions we constructed for the case of the centre and edge detector beam models.
-From the figure, we can see that, while the centre-pixel model reconstruction is better, the transfer function bias remains well under $1.5 \%$ up to a multipole number of $\ell_{\mathrm{max}} = 700$ for both cases.
+From the figure, we can see that, while the centre-pixel model reconstruction is better, the transfer function bias remains well under $1.5 \%$ for a multipole range $\ell$ = 30 -- 700 for both cases.